Ginny Hamilton, E-RYT, RMT, Integrated Positional Therapy Certified Practitioner

-Pain specialist, yoga instructor, and Reiki Master Practitioner Ginny Hamilton helps people release pain, realize habits causing pain, and revitalize healthy habits for painless living.
+Pain specialist, yoga instructor, and Reiki Master Teacher Ginny Hamilton helps people release pain, realize habits causing pain, and revitalize healthy habits for painless living.
 Her own experience with chronic neck and shoulder pain led her to study the techniques she now teaches to others in classes, workshops, and private sessions.

 In her sessions with private clients, Ginny helps relieve pain and teaches people how to keep their own pain from returning.